 In 1875, Bernard Simon designed a figural bottle to represent an officer of the Continental Army.
 The military figure that was portrayed on Simon's bottle closely resembled several of Gilbert Stuart's famous portraits of George Washington.
 Because of this resemblance, when the bottle was introduced for sale in 1876, it was named The Bust of Washington Bottle.

-These figural antique George Washington bottles are known as bitters bottles.
+These figural antique George Washington bottles are known as bitters bottles, holding specialized liquid mixtures called bitters.
 The concept of bitters had spread from Europe and was very popular in America from 1862 to 1906.
-In order to avoid the revenue tax on liquor, herbs were added to gin and the mixture was sold as medicine.
+In order to avoid the revenue tax on liquor, herbs were added to gin, and retailers often sold the mixture as medicine.
+It was later combined with other ingredients to make mixed drinks.
 Salesmen would advertise the bitters by telling people they would feel better with every sip of their medicine.

-Serious Washington bottle collectors look for variations in the maximum 1/16th inch thickness of single collar bottles, and differences in the thicknesses and merging patterns of two collar bottles.
-Regardless of color or collar, each original George Washington figural bottle had a cork stopper.
+Serious Washington bottle collectors look for variations in the maximum 1/16th inch thickness of single collar bottles and differences in the thicknesses and merging patterns of two collar bottles.
+Regardless of color or collar, each of the original George Washington figural bottles had a cork stopper.
+However, as manufacturing processes advanced, these bottles began to be blown with custom glass lids.
+For example, an elongated figural bottle from the 19th century had a lid is designed to be cleverly disguised as George Washington's tricorn hat.

-Although the original bottles do have a few minor differences it is believed that all of the 1876 originals were produced from several molds that were very similar.
+Although the original bottles do have a few minor differences, Washington bottle collectors believe that all of the 1876 originals were produced from several molds that were very similar.
 These figural bottles stand 10 1/4 inches high, and the measurement across George Washington's chest is 5 1/4 inches.
 They weigh approximately 22 ounces empty and hold 30 ounces of liquid.
-The base of the bottles vary slightly, with some perfectly round while others are slightly oval.
+The base of the bottles each vary slightly, with some being perfectly round while others are slightly oval.
 Although the embossed letters on the bottle are very clear and crisp, George Washington's features are not sharp at all.
 The bottles have distinct two part mold marks and no pontil mark.

 George Washington Flask Bottles